AquaticInformatics/cross-section-field-data-plugin/README.md

 ## Building the plugin

-- Load the `src\StageDischargeReadingsPlugin.sln` file in Visual Studio and build the `Release` configuration.
+- Load the `src\CrossSectionPlugin.sln` file in Visual Studio and build the `Release` configuration.
-- The `src\StageDischargeReadingsPlugin\deploy\Release\StageDischargeReadings.plugin` file can then be installed on your AQTS app server.
+- The `src\CrossSectionPlugin\deploy\Release\CrossSectionPlugin.plugin` file can then be installed on your AQTS app server.

 ## Testing the plugin within Visual Studio